jakecoppinger/sydney-bus-departures/README.md

 **Very early stage and may change!
 Please email me if you find this useful so I can let you know of changes.**

+You can find stop IDs on Google Maps or the [TfNSW Trip Planner](https://transportnsw.info/trip#/).

 # Endpoints

 ## GET `/v1/summary`